m-kareem/YorkUphysLab/README.md

 # York University physics lab

-This is package that includes the required drivers to controle some of the hardwares in physics labs at YorkU.
+This package includes the required drivers to controle some of the hardwares in physics labs at York University.

 ## How to install